hopsoft/han/readme.md

 # HAN - Hypermedia API Navigation

-### HAN is a specification designed to communicate navigation concerns for hypermedia APIs.
+### HAN is a specification designed to communicate navigation concerns for hypermedia APIs

+This spec defines the data structures needed to represent a HAN compliant API response.

 HAN treats your API as a state machine.
 Think of each rendered resource as a state that can transition to another state.